-Agribusiness - Fina nce empnasis:
+Agribusiness - Finance emphasis:

-Required Fiel ld Courses:
+Required Fiel d Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economi cs3 Credits
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics 3 Credits

 AGEC 695 Frontiers in Agribusiness and Managerial Economics 3 Credits

-Subtotal in Fi ield Area 6 Credits
+Subtotal in Fi eld Area 6 Credits

-Business Field d Courses
+Business Field l Courses

 FINC 688 Seminar in Corporate Finance 3 Credits

 FINC 688 Seminar in Asset Pricing 3 Credits

-Subtotal in Fi ield Elective Area 6 Credits
+Subtotal in Fi eld Elective Area 6 Credits

-Total Field R equirements 12 Credits
+Total Field Ro equirements 12 Credits

-parts of AGEC 676 Fr faculty, or any comb allow the student to s the student will enrol.
-Two finance sequence course for each.
-A d instructors.
-ABME st the asset pricing or co the exception that the theory courses are ta finance theory is tau corporate finance are availability of faculty s advisory committee can take an active role in teaching this is rontiers in Applied Market Analysis, allow students to take directions of these alternatives.
-The Chair of the student's active stitute AGEC 676 for AGEC 695.
-When the course is taught in a section opened for the Chair of the student's advisory courses are offered, Asset Pricing and Corporate Finance, with doctoral seminar in Research Methods is also offered dependents are required to take two doctoral seminars.
-It is reconstructed in the sequence.
-However, students can take any of the empirical seminars cannot be taken before taking the assumption as the spring.
-The empirical course for asset pricing and the taken these courses and under the direction of the Finance of the taken courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken ected readings from selected dvisory committee may also that as an AGEC 695 course, ommittee. a theory and an empirical adding on the availability of mmended that students take of the doctoral seminars with sociated theory course.
-The in the fall and the corporate and the empirical course for eminars is dependent on the education of the department.
+student's advisory con 676 Frontiers in Apple combinations of these substitute AGEC 676 in a section opened for Two finance sequence for each.
+A doctoral ABME students are re or corporate finance the empirical seminar each year.
+Typically, the spring.
+The empirical sequence courses and under the ight under the direction of the Chair of the student's Graduate Commit immittee can take an active role in teaching this class, allow students to lied Market Analysis, allow students to take directed readings from set is alternatives.
+The Chair of the student's advisory committee may also for AGEC 695.
+When the course is taught as an AGEC 695 course, the or the Chair of the student's advisory committee.
+The sesses are offered, Asset Pricing and Corporate Finance, with a theory and seminar in Research Methods is also offered depending on the availa- inguired to take two doctoral seminars.
+It is recommended that students as a sequence.
+However, students can take any of the doctoral seminars with as cannot be taken before taking the associated theory course.
+The theory the asset pricing theory is taught in the fall and the corporate finance ical course for asset pricing and the empirical course for corporate finance ical course for asset pricing and the empirical course for corporate finance encing of all doctoral seminars is dependent on the availability of face the direction of the Finance Department. take parts of AGEC lected faculty, or any allow the student to the student will enroll an empirical course ability of instructors, take the asset pricing with the exception that rry courses are taught are theory is taught in ance are taught exculty to teach these

-Total Minimum Cour rse Requirements 42 Credits
+rse Requirements 42 Credits

 Research

 AGEC 691 Research 22 Credits

-t attain a level of understanding of philosophy of science gy) and a working knowledge of the use of computers
+All PhD students must attain a level of understanding of philosophy of science comparable to AGEC 607 (Research Methodology) and a working knowledge of the use of computers in research and teaching.
 Additional hours of coursework and FINC 690 Research Topics Seminar can be used to replace research hours.
 ABME students are invited and encouraged to attend the Finance Friday seminars.
-It is expected that this will help ABME students to better understand the research methodology used to publish in the finance
+It is expected that this will

+help ABME students to better understand the research methodology used to publish in the finance literature.